 Filming at the Westfjords Hollywood Films, Tv Shows and Music Videos

-Justice League (2017) this great Blockbuster choose Westfjords’ Strandir to film some of their most memorable scenes including the one where Batman (Ben Affleck) hikes to find Aquaman (Jason Momoa) and persuade him to join the fight against the threat the is facing the world.
+Justice League (2017) this great Blockbuster choose Westfjords’ Strandir to film some of their most memorable scenes including the one where Batman (Ben Affleck) hikes to find Aquaman (Jason Momoa) and persuade him to join the fight against the threat that is facing the world.
 Batman is seen standing at the top of the Djúpavíkurfoss waterfall, looking down at Djúpavík village and it’s old herring factory.